 Still today, Trapani’s destiny is tied to its port and the sea: a pivotal moment was its selection for America’s cup regattas in 2005.
 Restoration and renovation work was commissioned for the event that has brought out the antique beauty that permits very pleasurable sojourns.
 Flanked by the remains of the ancient walls,the sea-front stretches for kilometres.

 Because of its strategic position, the city has always been defended by watch-towers and fortresses that in no small way contribute to the charme of the place.

-The Castello della Colombaia, built during the Punic Wars on a rock 600m. in front of the harbour entrance and attributed to the Carthaginian general Hamilcar Barca is one of Trapani’s symbols.
+The Castello della Colombaia is one of Trapani’s symbols: built during the Punic Wars on a rock 600m. in front of the harbour entrance, it is attributed to the Carthaginian general Hamilcar Barca.
 In 1360, Queen Constance of Castile on her way to marry Frederick III of Aragon stayed here.
 In the 15th c. it was again a fortress and later a prison.
 Strolling along this ancient water-front it rises like an apparition surrounded by the sea.

 The extreme point of the city is characterised by the Torre di Ligny, built in 1671, that today houses the prehistory museum.
 You reach it along a narrow path flanked by an intense blue sea frequented by bathers in the summer months.

 The fishing harbour is not far.
 Here we find the ex-lazaret or quarantine station that today houses the Lega Navale clubhouse.
 It is set upon a small island now linked to the mainland where crews from vessels with suspected epidemic aboard went through quarantine.
 The new Lazaret was rebuilt in 1830 in the form of a large exhedral.